 The Academy welcomes visitors for educational purposes.
 For the safety of those within the school and to avoid disruption of instructional time, the Academy maintains a closed campus.
+As of the 2022 - 2023 school year, ALL visitors must check in using the QR code posted in the parking lot and on the front doors of the campus.
 Therefore, anyone wishing to enter the school property between the hours of 7:15 a.m. - 4:00 p.m. must come directly to the school office and sign in to receive a visitor's badge.